 AfricaBib | African Studies Companion | Africa-wide Information | ilissAfrica | International Documentation Network on the Great African Lakes Region | Quarterly Index of African Periodical Literature | Africa Bibliography | LITAF

-Consists of five mainly, but not only, English-language bibliographic databases with over 150000 records
+Consists of five mainly, but not only, English-language bibliographic databases with more than 200.000 records

 - African Women